 In October 2006, we entered into a two-year credit facility with a bank which includes our line of credit and bank term note.
-This credit facility was amended in October 2007 to allow for potentially increased levels of borrowings, based on available collateral.
-The amended facility provides for line of credit borrowings of up to \$10.0 million against our eligible accounts receivable and inventory, as defined in the credit agreement.
-Additionally, the amended credit agreement carried over the then outstanding term note balance of \$944,000 with no changes to required monthly principal payments or the maturity date.
-Interest on borrowed amounts is payable monthly.
+The credit facility provides for line of credit borrowings of up to \$10.0 million against our eligible accounts receivable and inventory, as defined in the credit agreement.
+The term note provides for monthly principal payments of approximately \$104,000 and matures in May 2008.
 The interest rate on the line of credit is the current stated prime rate plus 1.00%, and the interest rate on the bank term note is fixed at an annual rate of 8.75%.
 We are obligated to pay an unused line fee of 0.25% per annum applied to the amount by which the maximum credit amount exceeds the average daily principal balance during the preceding month.
-The amended credit facility also requires \$2,000 in monthly collateral management fees and includes an early termination fee equal to 1% of the total facility.
-Additionally, we paid a commitment fee of \$50,000 in October 2007.
+The credit facility also requires \$2,000 in monthly collateral management fees and includes an early termination fee equal to 1% of the total facility.
 The credit facility is secured by substantially all of the assets of the Company.
-At September 30, 2007, we had \$8.0 million available under our credit facility, of which \$4.5 million was unused.
+At December 31, 2007, we had \$9.3 million available under our credit facility, of which \$9.1 million was unused.